 In addition to making a beautiful handmade card, this project is a wonderful way to recycle some scrap paper and encourage kids to experiment with collaging.

 Looking for more handmade Valentine ideas?
 Try making a super fun set of poseable conversation hearts, or heart pennant pins for friends!
-Collect notes of your own with a DIY tabletop croquet Valentine box or celebrate the day with some artful recycled love shacks.
+Collect notes of your own with a DIY tabletop croquet Valentine box or celebrate the day with cardboard sailboats sharing secret messages of love!

 To make your own heart bouquet valentines you’ll need: